Wipro Limited to Announce Resu - GuruFocus.com

-Wipro Limited (NYSE: WIT, BSE: 507685, NSE: WIPRO), a leading global information technology, consulting, and business process services company, will announce results for the third quarter ended December 31, 2022, on Friday, January 13, 2023, after stock market trading hours in India.
+Wipro Limited (NYSE: WIT, BSE: 507685, NSE: WIPRO), a leading technology services and consulting company, will announce results for the third quarter ended December 31, 2022, on Friday, January 13, 2023, after stock market trading hours in India.
 The results will be available in the Investors section of the company’s website at www.wipro.com%2Finvestors%2F

 The audio from the conference call will be available online through a webcast and can be accessed at https%3A%2F%2Flinks.ccwebcast.com%2F%3FEventId%3DWIP13012023